FCJ-DNTU/000003-WorkingwithVPC/content/4-CreateEc2Server/4.5-EICEndpoint/_index.md

 - Congratulations, you have successfully accessed EC2 Private via **EC2 Instance Connect Endpoint** only from your IP address
  ![Create VPC](/images/4-CreateEc2Server-update/5-Create-EC2-Instance-ConnectEndpoint/Test-12.png?featherlight=false&width=60pc)

-Note:
+{{% notice note %}}
-- Normally, you will do the lab using a user with AdministratorAccess permission .
+Normally, you will do the lab using a user with AdministratorAccess permission .
 In the opposite case, you need to refer to the documentation to grant the User permission to operate the above steps.
 [IAM permissions to use EC2 Instance Connect Endpoint](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/permissions-for-ec2-instance-connect-endpoint.html)
+{{% /notice %}}